Departments of Instruction and Multidisciplinary Programs

-Students with a full year of calculus, through IB or in some other setting, should consult with the department but may sign up for 126/127 or 220 in advance with the anticipation of possibly needing to switch to a different level after consultation on campus.
+Students with a full year of calculus, through IB or in some other setting, may sign up for 126/127 or 220 in advance and consult with the department during orientation to be sure of the correct level of placement.

-Any student without AP credit in mathematics can still receive 1 unit of credit by performing well enough on a written Calculus Credit Examination given in early September.
+Any student without AP credit in Calculus can still receive 1 unit of advanced placement credit by performing well enough on a written Calculus Credit Examination given by the department in early September.
 The time and place of the Calculus Credit Examination will be posted on the Mathematics Department bulletin board in Rockefeller Hall and announced in classes.
 The first part of the examination covers limits, differentiation and its applications, graphs, the definite integral and area, and polar coordinates.
 The second part covers exponential, logarithmic, and trigonometric functions and their inverses; techniques of integration; volume and arc length; indeterminate forms; and simple differential equations.

 Any of the following satisfies the pre-medical calculus requirement: Math 121/126/127, Math 126/127, Math 220.
-The department also offers Introduction to Statistical Reasoning (Math 141) and Introduction to Statistics (Math 240).
+The department also offers Introduction to Statistical Reasoning (Math 141) and Introduction to Statistics (Math 240), either one of which satisfies the pre-med statistics requirement.
 Math 141 is not open to students who have a 4 or 5 on the AP statistics exam.

-For more information, please visit the Mathematics & Statistics Department website.
+For more information, please visit the Mathematics and Statistics website.

 Media Studies Program

-The program includes a set of core courses that provides students with a strong base in media theory and analysis, beginning with a thoroughly multidisciplinary introductory-level class, Approaches to Media Studies (Media Studies 160), and culminating in a senior seminar and an individual senior project for all majors.
-The specific focus of each student’s program is tailored to individual student interests.
-Media studies majors work with a faculty advisor and the program director to design a plan of study from a set of approved courses from departments such as anthropology, art, computer science, English, film, and sociology, among others.
-Students are also encouraged to link their theoretical and critical study of media with hands-on, practice-based courses and/or internships in media-related workplaces.
-Because the media studies concentration incorporates courses originating within the program as well as a wide range of courses from other programs and departments, students wishing to major in media studies should consult with the program director as early as possible to design their course of study.
+The Program includes a set of core courses that provide students with a strong base in media theory and analysis, beginning with a thoroughly multidisciplinary introductory-level class, Approaches to Media Studies (Media Studies 160), and culminating in a Senior Seminar and an individual Senior Project for all majors.
+The Media Studies major provides each student with the opportunity to design their course of studies to their specific interests.
+Media Studies majors work with a Faculty Advisor and the Program Director to design a coherent plan of study from different Departments and Programs.
+Students are also encouraged to link their theoretical and critical study of media with hands-on practice-based courses and/or internships in media-related workplaces.
+Because the Media Studies concentration incorporates courses originating within the Program as well as a wide range of courses from other Departments and Programs, students wishing to major in Media Studies should consult with the Program Director as early as possible to formulate their course of study.

 Medieval and Renaissance Studies